What is included in a day of heli-skiing with Telluride Helitrax?

 Who will I ski with?

 Heli-skiers ski with a guide and are sorted by reservation groups.
 Ability and over all group load weight are taken into consideration.
 Groups who book heli-skiing together will ski together provided the weight considerations (calculated by the pilot) of the flight groups are met.
-Most days there are four to five skiers plus the guide in each group.
+Most days there are four plus the guide in each group.
 Helitrax may take up to 20 skiers per day; you may encounter other groups throughout your day.
 Back to top

 What type of Helicopter do we fly in?

 Telluride Helitrax flies a Eurocopter A-Star B3-e, the same aircraft used by larger Heli-Skiing Operators for elite and custom tours.
 Back to top

 How many guests does Helitrax take each day?